mettyoung/automated-valet-car-parking-system/README.md

 Exit SDW2111W 1613559745
 ```

-The first two lines initializes a parking space with the indicated number of parking slots for the particular vehicle type.
+The first two lines initialize a parking space with the indicated number of parking slots for the particular vehicle type.

 For each subsequent line, there would be two types of events: